-For example, the signpost definition 'public vehicle-see the Road Transport (General) Act 1999, section 100' means the expression 'public vehicle' is defined in section 100 of that Act and the definition applies to this Act.
+For example, the signpost definition 'public vehicle-see the Road Transport (General) Act 1999, section 100.' means the expression 'public vehicle' is defined in section 100 of that Act and the definition applies to this Act.

-Note 2 A definition in the dictionary (including a signpost definition) applies to the entire Act unless the definition, or another provision of the Act, provides otherwise or the contrary intention otherwise appears (see Interpretation Act 1967, s 11F and s 11G).
+Note 2 A definition in the dictionary (including a signpost definition) applies to the entire Act unless the definition, or another provision of the Act, provides otherwise or the contrary intention otherwise appears (see Legislation Act 2001, s 155).

-- 5 Notes (NSW s 7)
+5 Notes (NSW s 7)

-- (1) A note in this Act is explanatory and is not part of this Act.
+(1) A note in this Act is explanatory and is not part of this Act.

-- (2) In this section-